kaifishr/MathLang/README.md

 ## Motivation

-Arithmetic or algebraic expressions can be generated quickly, at low cost, and with arbitrarily high complexity.
+This projects provides dataloaders for mathematical expressions suitable for machine learning research.
+Mathematical expressions such as arithmetic, algebraic, or boolean expressions can be generated quickly, at low cost, and with arbitrarily high complexity.
 Furthermore, they come with short- and long-range dependencies, which makes them useful to train a neural network to learn long-range interactions between tokens in a sequence.

 ## Algebraic and Arithmetic Expressions